sparklydinosaur310-design/MySite-part-2-/README.md

 # MySite-part-2-

 Welcome back to my readme.
 This is part 2 of my personal site.
 I have added a real feature on my website.
 As I have started playing pokemon go, I decided to add in a pokedex feature.
-You can search a pokemon and expect to see what type it is, what its national pokedex number is and
+You can search a pokemon and expect to see what type it is, what its national pokedex number is and its height and weight.

 ## Test the site
 **[Explore the Site](https://sparklydinosaur310-design.github.io/MySite-part-2-/)**